harshupadhyay-13/Solutions/README.md

-I am solving DSA problems as a beginner in java and c++.
+I am solving DSA problems in java and c++.